 Inveneo is on a mission to bring the tools of information and communications technology to those who need it most.
 We’re fortunate to have a dedicated team of professionals who bring skills, experience, and perspectives from across the technology spectrum and from around the world.
 If you’d like to join us, see if we’re hiring.

 Bob manages ICT projects from design to completion with more than 35 years of technical expertise.
 One of the early members of the Homebrew Computer Club, Bob recently coordinated the multi-stakeholder effort to bring Internet service to 100 youth centers in underserved communities in the West Bank of Palestine.
 He has also worked on Inveneo projects in 15 African countries, as well as Bangladesh, Haiti and Nepal, and lead several trainings for Inveneo’s local ICIP partners.

 Jana works as Inveneo’s Media Manager, organizing the team’s ever-increasing and dynamic online presence.
 She previously volunteered with UNICEF USA, where she provided editorial direction to its web team and created its online newsletter for the northwest region of the United States.
-She is passionate about bringing human rights issues to the forefront through media and technology in the developing world, and has reported on development programs from several countries including Bolivia, Ghana, Thailand and India.
-Her writing has been published on World Vision and Beliefnet.
+She is passionate about bringing human rights issues to the forefront through media and technology in the developing world, and she has reported on development programs from several countries including Bolivia, Ghana, Thailand and India.
+Her writing has been published on World Vision, Beliefnet and Twitter.
 Jana’s educational background includes a B.A. in Anthropology from West Virginia University and a Master of International Development from the University of Pittsburgh.